 DO measurements were collected at each of the four monitoring locations as both concentrations (mg/L) and saturations (% Sat).
 Figure E-4 shows the average DO concentrations at each monitoring location over the course of the Study.
 Figure E-5 shows the average DO saturation at each monitoring location over the course of the Study.
 For both figures, average values were obtained by calculating the mean value for the profile data collected at each monitoring location.
-Figure E-6 shows the average water temperature at each monitoring location over the course of the Study.
-Average values were obtained by calculating the mean value for the profile at each monitoring location.
+Figure E-6 shows the average water temperature at each monitoring location over the Study.
+Average values were obtained by calculating the mean value for the mean value for the course of the Study.